NullTale/UnityEventBus/README.md

 ### Request
 Request is needed to get permission for something from another subscriber.
-Request works just like Event, contains key and optional data, but it can be either approved or ignored and is propagated until first approval.
-It is in fact a usable event with the only difference that you can get the result of its execution.
+Request works just like Event, contains key and optional data, but it can be either approved or ignored and he will propagate until first approval.
+It is in fact a usable event with the only difference that you can get the result of execution.
 The `SendRequest` method extension is used to send a Request.
 ```c#
 public class Unit : EventBus
 {